karatelabs/karate/README.md

 * configure headers = { 'Content-Type': 'application/xml' }
 ```

-> Note: in this example above, `Content-Type` had to be enclosed in quotes because the hyphen `-` is not a legal JSON key-name.
+> Note: in this example above, `Content-Type` had to be enclosed in quotes because the hyphen `-` would cause problems otherwise.

 If you need headers to be dynamically generated for each HTTP request, use a JavaScript function with [`configure headers`](#configure-headers) instead of JSON.